OpenObservability/OpenMetrics/OpenMetrics.md

 #### Histogram

-The MetricPoint’s Bucket Values Sample MetricNames MUST have the suffix “_bucket”.
-If present, the MetricPoint's Sum Value Sample MetricName MUST have the suffix “_sum”.
-If present, the MetricPoint's Created Value Sample MetricName MUST have the suffix “_created”.
+The MetricPoint's Bucket Values Sample MetricNames MUST have the suffix "_bucket".
+If present, the MetricPoint's Sum Value Sample MetricName MUST have the suffix "_sum".
+If present, the MetricPoint's Created Value Sample MetricName MUST have the suffix "_created".
 If and only if a Sum Value is present in a MetricPoint, then the MetricPoint's +Inf Bucket value MUST also appear in a Sample with a MetricName with the suffix "_count".

 Buckets MUST be sorted in number increasing order of "le", and the value of the "le" label MUST follow the rules for Canonical Numbers.

 An example of a Metric with no labels and a MetricPoint with Sum, Count, and Created values, and with 12 buckets.
-A wide and atypical but valid variety of “le” values is shown on purpose:
+A wide and atypical but valid variety of "le" values is shown on purpose:
 ````
 # TYPE foo histogram
 foo_bucket{le="0.0"} 0